Food and sexuality

 Cherries are considered a sensual and sexually symbolic food in many cultures.

 Food and sexuality have been associated in various ways throughout history.
 Foods such as chocolate and oysters are said to be aphrodisiacs.
 In some cultures animal testicles and other items are consumed to increase sexual potency.
 Food items also provide symbolism, such as the biblical "forbidden fruit" or the cherry with its associations related to virginity.
 Food items are also used metaphorically in slang sexual terminology and poetry.
-Some foods are considered sensual for their appearance, texture and taste.
+Some foods are considered sensual for their appearance, texture, and taste.
 Whipped cream, melted chocolate, jam, miso, cake batter, pies, and peanut butter are sometimes used for intimate titillation in an act known as sploshing.
 The relationship between food and sex has also been explored in books and cinema.

 Art and literature

 The Black Series by Argentinian collective Mondongo uses cookies and biscuits to create pornographic images.

-The connection between food and sexuality has been explored in various art works.
+The connection between food and sexuality has been explored in various artworks.
 A 1998 art show, Reflect, an exhibition of works by Monali Meher explored connections and themes including voyeurism, stereotypes, consumerism, freedom and advertising.
 A display of food and sex related artworks from 19th- and 20th-century American artists was one of 16 concept groupings at a New York Historical Society show in 1991.